What is Requirements Management?

-There are various types of requirements, ways in which to write them, and also strategies that will help you manage them efficiently.
+Successful requirements management means understanding various types of requirements, ways in which to write them, and also strategies that will help you manage them efficiently.
 Keep reading or jump ahead to the section you want to read:

 - How to Write Requirements Documents